-His ancient monument lies in ruin, but he is remembered in ironic verse.
+His ancient monument (the Ramesseum) lies in ruin, but Egyptian Pharaoh Ramses II is remembered in Shelley’s ironic verse as Ozymandias.
 What can he teach us?

 The Ramesseum must have been most impressive in its time, but today it is little more than broken stones, a giant hand here, a piece of leg there, a scornful decapitated face beyond.
 For all his pride and power, Rameses, when he’s remembered at all, inspires not awe, but perhaps a touch of ridicule.